Jana is an amateur archaeologist who examined her first rock at the age of 2. She likes to group ancient discoveries together in fun lists.

 In 2016, archaeologists were clearing the roundhouses when they found the most complete Bronze Age wheel in the United Kingdom.
-The 3,000-year-old artifact was shaped from an unidentified type of wood and still retains its central hub.
-Nearby was the spine of a horse, an uncommon animal for the time.
-This suggested that the wheel belonged to a horse-drawn cart, capable of supporting two passengers.
+The 3,000-year-old artefact was crafted from an unidentified type of wood and still had its central hub.
+Near the wheel was the spine of a horse which was an uncommon animal for the time.
+Finding the two together suggested that the wheel belonged to a horse-drawn cart.

-Boasting a 3 ft-diameter (1m) surface, the wheel is the largest of its kind, as well as the best preserved.
-The find gives more color to the Bronze Age community's sophisticated transport systems which also included boats.
+The 3 ft-diameter (1m) wheel is the largest of its kind, as well as the best preserved.
+But it also revealed an interesting fact about the village.
 Back then, the location was a wet marshy area with a river.
-The presence of a wheel indicate that the villagers had no problem traveling with a cart across soggy ground.
+The wheel indicates that the villagers had no problem travelling with a cart across the soggy ground.
 While this is certainly no rough-terrain vehicle, it throws new light on the technological capabilities of the time.

 8. Front Line Coins

 Farmer Chris Sardeson didn't expect fireworks when he allowed a metal detectorist to sweep his land.
 After all, Sardeson had tilled the earth near the village of Ewerby for over 50 years and never found anything.
-But even so, in 2016, he gave Steven Ingram permission to search for booty in 2016.
+But even so, in 2016, he gave Steven Ingram permission to search for booty.

-Then a few silver coins turned up.
-For days afterwards, the Lincolnshire field produced money.
-In the end, Ingram retrieved over a thousand silver coins hailing from the reigns of five monarchs.
+At first, Ingram found a few silver coins.
+Then things went wild.
+For days, the Lincolnshire field produced money.
+When things settled down, Ingram had retrieved over a thousand silver coins from the reigns of five monarchs.

 7. The Leekfrith Torcs

-Hambleton kept them overnight before reporting the find to the Birmingham museum.
-There the torcs were identified as three collars and one smaller piece that was likely a bracelet.
-Analysis determined that the gold jewelry collection originated in modern-day France or Germany sometime between the 3-4th Century B.C.
+Hambleton reported the find to the Birmingham museum.
+There, the torcs were identified as three collars and one smaller piece was possibly a bracelet.
+The jewellery originated in France or Germany sometime between the 3-4th Century B.C.
 They likely arrived in Britain being worn by a rich immigrant or as trade goods.
-Called after the site where they were discovered, the Leekfrith torcs appeared to have been buried in a secluded place on purpose.
-However, the choice behind the location is a mystery.
-There are no signs of ancient graves, homes or that it was a ritual site of some kind.

 6. The Pregnancy Torc

-The field had just been ploughed and when the moment came, it was surely a heart-stopping moment.
 The torc was large enough to be wrapped around a pregnant woman's belly and was forged from 730 grams of high-grade gold.
-The 3000-year-old adornment came with a clasp and was designed to resemble a twisted cord, which is very characteristic of Celtic fashion.
+The 3000-year-old adornment came with a clasp and was designed to resemble a twisted cord, a characteristic of Celtic fashion.

 A Bronze Age expert from the British Museum believes that the solid gold object could have held some symbolic importance for expectant mothers.
 However, he also agreed that nothing is definite about how the accessory was truly used.
-As one of the biggest torcs ever to resurface in Britain, it could also have been placed around a sacrificial animal or adjusted over thick layers of winter wear.
+As one of the biggest torcs ever found in Britain, it could also have been placed around a sacrificial animal or over thick layers of winter wear.

 5. The Alberta Grave

-An organic hemp grower was busy checking his crops when he noticed a human skull protruding from a badger's hole.
+A farmer in Alberta was checking his crops when he noticed a human skull protruding from a badger's hole.
 Fearing a murder, he notified the authorities.
 The police realized that the remains were ancient and handed the case over to archaeologists.

 4. Celtic Graveyard

-In another plowed field, this time in Germany, an archaeologist picked up a golden brooch.
-It was no accident that the researchers were combing the area.
-The Celtic fort Heuneburg once existed there, prompting excavations since 1950.
-But it wasn't until the brooch was found in 2010, that the wealth and connections of this Iron Age group became clear.
+In another ploughed field, this time in Germany, an archaeologist found a golden brooch.
+It was no accident that he was combing the area.
+The Celtic fort Heuneburg stood there, prompting excavations since 1950.
+But it wasn't until the brooch was discovered in 2010 that the wealth and connections of this Iron Age group became clear.

 The piece led to the discovery of a toddler aged 2-4.
 Her grave, in turn, was next to the best find to rise from what is now known as the Bettelbühl necropolis - an elite woman in a large timber chamber.
-The 88-ton compartment held her skeleton surrounded by treasures of amber, bronze and gold.
-Furs, textiles, stone bracelets, carvings and a horse's bell chest ornament filled the box.
-It also included another woman, sparsely decorated and at her feet was an artifact that could possibly be a chanfron, a bronze headband worn by horses.
-If identified as such, it will be a first for Heuneberg.
+The 88-ton compartment held her skeleton and a treasure of amber, bronze and gold.
+Furs, textiles, stone bracelets, carvings and a horse's bell chest ornament also filled the box.
+Bizarrely, the coffin also included another woman who was sparsely decorated and at her feet was an artefact that could possibly be a chanfron (a bronze headband worn by horses).
+If identified as such, it will be a first for Heuneburg.

-To find out more about the deceased, investigators received some help from the chanfron and the tomb jewelry.
-Both resembled those from cultures south of the Alps.
-It's unlikely that the women belonged to any of them.
-Rather, when they were buried near the Danube River in 583 B.C., the Heuneberg people appeared to have already embraced influences from as far as Italy, Greece, Sicily and Cyprus.
+To find out more about the deceased, investigators received some help from the chanfron and the jewellery.
+Both resembled similar items from cultures south of the Alps.
+It's unlikely that the women belonged to any of these cultures.
+Instead, when they were buried near the Danube River in 583 B.C., the Heuneberg people seemed to have already embraced influences from as far as Italy, Greece, Sicily and Cyprus.

 3. The Conquest Dance Mural

-The 300-year-old images showed three Europeans playing musical instruments such as drums and flutes.
-One of the Spaniards was depicted in the throes of a dance while wearing the ceremonial garb of the Maya.
+The 300-year-old images showed three Europeans playing drums and flutes.
+One of the Spaniards was also depicted in the throes of a dance while wearing the ceremonial garb of the Maya.

 Historians believe that the Mayan ancestors of Ramirez painted the priceless friezes.
-The one-room house dates back to colonial times and was handed down the generations of his family.
-He's also part of the Ixil Maya community in Chajul, a group that can trace their roots back to the people who fled from the Spanish settlers.
+The one-room house dates back to colonial times and was handed down through his family's generations.
+He's also part of the Ixil Maya community in Chajul, a group that can trace its roots back to the people who fled from the Spanish settlers.

-In 2002, a university professor took a walk on a farm in Turkey when he noticed mosaic tiles in a field.
-The find piqued the interest of the local museum in Alanya.
-Sadly, at the time the museum's funds were limited and they could only excavate a small part of what turned out to be a Roman mosaic.
+In 2002, a university professor went for a walk on a farm in Turkey.
+At some point, he found mosaic tiles and alerted the local museum in Alanya.
+At the time, the museum's funds were limited, and they could only excavate a small part of what turned out to be a Roman mosaic.

 In 2011, they tried again.
-By the time the team cleared an estimated 40 percent of the art, they were blown away by the enormous size of it.
-The mosaic once decorated the floor in front of an open-air pool.
-The bath measured around 25-feet (7m) but the mosaic commanded an incredible 1,600 square feet (149 sq m).
+By the time the team cleared an estimated 40 percent of the mosaic, the enormous size blew them away.
+The artwork once graced the floor in front of an open-air pool.
+The bath itself measured around 25 feet (7m) but the mosaic commanded an incredible 1,600 square feet (149 sq m).
 This makes it the largest ever found in southern Turkey.
 Divided into squares, every section boasted a unique pattern of geometric designs.

 1. Caynton Caves

-According to local legend, the Knights Templar hung around in some pretty awesome caves in Shropshire.
+According to a local legend, the Knights Templar hung around in Caynton Caves in Shropshire.

 The religious order originated in the 12th Century to guard pilgrims traveling to Jerusalem.
-Shropshire lore places the knights in Caynton Caves during the 17th Century.
+Shropshire lore places the knights in Caynton Caves during the 17th century.
 Sadly, the beautiful sanctuary won't officially be recognized as Templar territory any time soon.
-Historic England believes the site is too young and was created late in the 18th or early 19th Century.
+Historic England believes the site is too young and that it was created late in the 18th or early 19th century.
 By then, the military monks had already vanished for hundreds of years.

 © 2017 Jana Louise Smit